The Best Cross-Country Ski Resort in Colorado

-Picture 20 miles of epic cross-country, skate, and snowshoe trails right at your cabin door
+Enjoy 20 miles of Private Cross-country, Skate, and Snowshoe trails right at your cabin door

 We know it's not polite to brag, but this is Colorado cross-country skiing at its absolute best.
 When you book your all-inclusive cross-country ski vacation at The Home Ranch, you can walk out the front door anywhere on our property, smile at the mountains, and start skiing into some of the best Nordic skiing terrain in the world.

 Every winter, our Relais & Chateaux dude ranch transforms into a beautiful ski lodge and cabin retreat and becomes one of the best cross-country ski resorts in North America.
 Ski out the front door of one of our eight charming cabins or six lodge rooms onto 20 miles of diverse terrain and perfectly-groomed Nordic trails, or head out into the million-acre backcountry of the Routt National Forest with your own ski guide.
 Come back home to enjoy a soak in your private hot tub and ponder your next Nordic adventure or exquisite gourmet meal.

 Spectacular Cross Country Skiing, North of Steamboat Springs

 A short drive from Steamboat Ski Area, but a timeless world away from the condos and crowds, The Home Ranch offers you an idyllic, all-inclusive winter vacation playground with exceptional Nordic, Skate, Classic, Backcountry, and Telemark Skiing and Snowshoeing opportunities right on our doorstep, and a host of exciting winter vacation activities for every member of your family.